Knock Off (film)

-Knock Off is a 1998 action film directed by Tsui Hark and starring Jean-Claude Van Damme and Rob Schneider.
+Knock Off is a 1998 action film directed by Tsui Hark and starring Jean-Claude Van Damme and Rob Schneider (in his first dramatic role).
 The film was released in the United States on September 4, 1998.
 The title is a double entendre, as the term colloquially refers to both counterfeit goods as well as targeted killing.
 The film is one of the last in the world to feature Kai Tak Airport still in use; the airport closed in 1998.

 It was Hark's second and last American film; he returned to Hong Kong after Knock Off, feeling unsatisfied with his work in the United States.
-The film is also the second collaboration between Van Damme and de Souza, the first film being Street Fighter, released in 1994.
+The film is also the second collaboration between Van Damme and writer Steven E. de Souza, the first film being Street Fighter, released in 1994.

 Plot

 Russian agents searching for something underwater find a crate as Hong Kong police close in.
 They accidentally open the crate and baby dolls float to the surface before being detonated.
 Some Russian agents and a Hong Kong detective pursuing them survive.

 Downtown, Tommy Hendricks is arranging a fashion show for "V-Six" Jeans.
-His partner, Marcus Ray shows up late after inspecting a warehouse of their goods where he sees several knock-offs, including the exploding dolls, peddled by a Hong Kong gangster, Skinny.
-Marcus and Tommy then participate in a rickshaw race during which Marcus' adopted brother and friend Eddie cheats to win by switching with a body double.
+His business partner, Marcus Ray shows up late after inspecting a warehouse of their goods where he sees several knock-offs, including the exploding dolls, peddled by a Hong Kong gangster, Skinny.
+Marcus and Tommy then participate in an annual rickshaw race during which Marcus' adopted brother and friend Eddie cheats to win by switching with a body double.
 The body double gets kidnapped by Russian agents (looking for Eddie) and Marcus gives chase.
-Ultimately, they kill the fake Eddie and Hong Kong police arrest Marcus and Tommy, but release them without charges.
+Ultimately, the agents kill the fake Eddie; Tommy accidentally throws a can of food at a plainclothes Hong Kong police officer.
+The police arrest Marcus and Tommy, but release them without charges.

 Back at their office, an executive from V-Six, Karen Lee claims a shipment of jeans was counterfeit and Marcus and Tommy are responsible for over $5 million of losses.
 She agrees to let it go if they go to the warehouse that switched the fake jeans and identify who did it.
-Meanwhile, the Russian bosses kill the agents who failed to reclaim the dolls and get tipped off by Skinny that V-Six is onto them and is going to their warehouse.
+Meanwhile, the Russian bosses kill the agents who failed to reclaim the dolls and get tipped off by Skinny that V-Six and Hong Kong detective are onto them and are going to their warehouse.
 When Tommy gets kidnapped at a restaurant, Marcus follows him and finds him talking to his CIA handlers.
 He is a CIA agent sent to discover the counterfeiters who used Marcus, "the king of knock offs," as his cover.